The future of the city

 In conversation with Bas Ambachtsheer

-I'm working on several things, for example the 'operator role' in a building.
-If you look at a building, you see that more and more functionalities come into it.
-Tenants are getting different requirements.
+I’m working on several things, such as the ‘operator role’ in a building.
+When you look at a building, you see that it’s incorporating more and more functionalities.
+Tenants have different needs.
 They want more flexibility.
-We are working to provide this flexibility throughout the building.
-Not only by managing the flex-environment, but also by making service accessible throughout the building.
-These days you are much more about treating people as guests.
-So it's much more about hospitality and experience and also about a digital "backbone," which means you have everything you do in the building on one invoice can get.
-This way the asset managers are relieved and you transcend property management.
-It all comes together on one platform.
+We’re working to provide this flexibility throughout the entire building.
+Not just by managing the flexenvironment, but also by making services accessible throughout the building.
+These days, we’re much more about treating people as guests.
+So it’s much more about hospitality and experience , as well as a digital 'backbone,' which allows you to track everything you do in the building on a single invoice .
+This way, asset managers are relieved of the burden, and you go beyond property management.
+It all comes together on a single platform.

 "We're talking about the future of the city.
-How do buildings play a role in the future world?"
+What role will buildings play in the world of tomorrow?"

 We look at this in two ways.
 First, a building is always part of its environment.
 We should never forget that.
 When thinking about how a building can become attractive, it is important to look carefully at what surrounds it.
 If you're going to develop a building, where is there room for development?
 What can you do in terms of furnishings and services?
 You can very much use the power of the environment.